Frequently Asked Questions

 What will happen once I am selected?

 You will be sent information via email about your mentor once selected.
 Within 3 days of receiving your confirmation email, you will need to sign up for a new mentee orientation.
 Instructions are included in the email.
 Lastly, you'll receive monthly information via email to assist you with your mentoring relationship.

 Will my Mentor get me a job/internship?

 Absolutely not!
-Mentors understand they are not responsible for offering you a job or internship.
+Mentors are not responsible for offering you a job or internship.
 The purpose of this program is to receive additional support and guidance, which could, but not always, lead to tips about jobs/internships.

 Where can I get more information?

 Please contact Sarah Brinker-Good, Program Coordinator, for more information.